Chart Color Schemes

 Health performance in Allansford is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Allansford faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
-The rate of private health cover is approximately 53% of the total population (~811 people), leading that of the average SA2 area but slightly higher than the Rest of Vic's 50.0%.
+The rate of private health cover is approximately 53% of the total population (~813 people), leading that of the average SA2 area compared to 50.3% across Rest of Vic.

 The most common medical conditions are asthma and mental health issues, impacting 9.3 and 8.0% of residents respectively.
-66.6% of residents declare themselves completely clear of medical ailments, compared to 65.9% across Rest of Vic.
-19.0% of residents are aged 65 and over (291 people), lower than the 21.5% in Rest of Vic.
+66.6% of residents declare themselves completely clear of medical ailments compared to 65.9% across Rest of Vic.
+The area has 19.0% of residents aged 65 and over (292 people), which is lower than the 21.5% in Rest of Vic.
 Health outcomes among seniors are particularly strong, performing better than the general population in health metrics.

 Frequently Asked Questions - Health